Fujifilm X-M5 review – a tiny powerhouse of a vlogging camera

 Tipping the scales at just 12.52oz / 355g, the X-M5 is one of the lightest mirrorless cameras around, and it's properly dinky too.
 I actually found it a little too small at times, regularly knocking controls, unintentionally taking pictures and so on, but I can certainly see the appeal of its tiny proportions, especially as an everyday walkaround camera.

 I was testing the X-M5 with the 15-45mm lens, which is available as a kit with the camera, and is a decent pairing physically.
-With the camera's modest-sized handgrip and such a tiny body, Fujifilm's larger lenses will feel like a bit of mismatch, and the sweet spot will be smaller zoom and prime lenses – I'd especially like to try the X-M5 with the XF 27mm f/2.8 pancake lens.
+With the camera's modest-sized handgrip and such a tiny body, Fujifilm's larger lenses will feel like a bit of mismatch, and the sweet spot will be smaller zoom and prime lenses – I'd especially like to try the X-M5 with the XF 27mm f/2.8 pancake lens as an alternative to my Ricoh GR IIIx every day camera.

 The Fujifilm X-M5 is sporting the classic Fujifilm retro look with faux-leather finish, plus a top plate (available in black or silver – I had the all-black version) with shooting mode and Film Simulation dials.
-Like the X-T50, the most popular film simulations are present, plus three customizable slots for your other favorites.
+Like the X-T50, the most popular film simulations are present, plus three customizable slots for your other favorites or recipes.
 The dial cannot be changed to control something else.

 That 3-inch touchscreen is the lowest-spec screen in Fujifilm's range of cameras, with just a 1.04m-dot resolution compared to the 1.62m-dot and 1.84m-dot screens of the X-T30 II and X-S20 respectively.
 Still, you get a revised user interface with handy short cuts to shooting modes such as the new vertical video mode.

 The X-M5 is powered by Fujifilm's NP-W126S battery, which is the same battery as found in the X-T30 II and other models like the X-T50 and X100VI.
-Here you get a 440-shot battery life, which is an improvement on some other models, thanks in part to Fujiflm's latest X-Processor 5 engine, although battery life is reduced to more like 330 shots if you're not in Eco mode.
+Here you get a 440-shot battery life, which is an improvement on some other models, thanks in part to Fujiflm's latest X-Processor 5 engine, although battery life is reduced to more like 330 shots if you're not in Eco mode, nor is it a patch on the X-S20 which goes for much longer.

 The key difference between the X-M5 and Fujifilm's other entry-level camera, the X-T30 II, is that the latter has a viewfinder, which can be very helpful for composing photos in bright light.
-I only used the X-M5 in cloudy weather, but I suspect that in bright light it could be a challenge to view the flip-out screen clearly.
+I mainly used the X-M5 in cloudy weather during which detail on the screen was clearly visible.
+During a bright sunrise, it was a little more challenging to view the screen clearly, but at least it can angled away from glare and reflections.

 Fujifilm X-M5: features and performance